 Will I be consulted about any works that are required?

-Yes, Hyde is obliged to consult with you for any single item of works that will cost more than £250 per property.
+Yes, we are obliged to consult with you for any single item of works that will cost more than £250 per property.
 This will be in the form of letters that meet legal requirements.
-If you have any comments, wish to nominate a contractor or have a query with the costs or works you should contact Hyde as soon as you receive your consultation letter.
+If you have any comments, wish to nominate a contractor or have a query with the costs or works you should contact us as soon as you receive your consultation letter.
 Further information about consultation legislation can be found at The Leasehold Advisory Service.
 (This is a free Government-funded service that provides independent advice to homeowners)

 What happens if there is not enough money in the sinking fund to pay for the works?

-Hyde try to avoid this scenario where possible, however unexpected works do occur.
+We try to avoid this scenario where possible, however unexpected works do occur.
 You will receive formal confirmation of the final amount of works and any likely shortfall.
-Hyde will pay for the contractors bill, make the contributions due for tenants, deduct the sinking fund and any amount still left will be payable by homeowners.
+We will pay for the contractors bill, make the contributions due for tenants, deduct the sinking fund and any amount still left will be payable by homeowners.
 Payment options are available depending on the amount owing.

 Who looks after my sinking funds contributions?